MageMCU/FSM/README.md

       currentState.stateFunction(event);
     }
 ```
 Although the code snippets are incomplete, yet used as a pseudocode, it is a short and simplified, human-readable representation of an algorithm.
-It's more of a consensus than an Arduino C++ programming language and because the code is incomplete, it can't be executed by a computer.
-Instead, it serves as a planning tool for developers, allowing them to outline the logic of a program before developing code.
+It's more of a consensus than an Arduino C++ programming language and when teaching, keep it simple.
+While loosely considering, the top-down development, it is an approach that serves as a planning tool for developers, allowing them to outline the logic of a program before developing code.
+Developing a FSM down to its components.
 - Beside the two previous FSM, State Tables represent the FSM's state transitions in a table (e.g., a 2D array).
 The rows represent states, columns represent events, and table entries contain the next state.
 This approach can be more efficient for complex state machines with many states and events.
 - Designing a Finite State Machine (FSM) involves defining states, transitions, and inputs to control the behavior of a system.
 The process typically includes understanding the problem, drawing a state diagram, encoding states, designing next-state logic, and implementing the FSM.
     - State Diagram: A visual representation of the FSM, showing states and transitions.